chrisbeckett/rbk-teams-connector/README.md

 ## What does it do?

 This connector runs as an Azure Function and provides a webhook URL for Rubrik Security Cloud (RSC, formerly Polaris) to send alerts to.
 This provides simple connectivity to Microsoft Teams as it sends alert information as cards into a Teams channel.
+The serverless function can be quickly and easily deployed using the '**Deploy to Azure**' button at the bottom of the page.

 ## How does it work?